-The reasons people choose to sleep on the street rather than going into shelters are as varied as the people themselves.
+The reasons people choose to sleep on the street rather than going into shelters are as diverse as the people themselves.
 For some, it is that they have had a bad experience in a shelter or have heard about the bad experiences of others.
 Many who experience homelessness are not alone but have pet companions that may not be allowed.
 As a loyal pet owner, these individuals will not leave their pet, and refuse to surrender to a shelter.
 They are afraid that shelters are dangerous places and may risk having their personal belongings stolen.
-Unfortunately, none of these beliefs must be true to convince someone to stay out of shelter.